 Each time a bill is submitted to HealthComp by either the patient or the provider of services, an explanation of benefits (EOB) is sent to the insured.
 If payment is assigned to the provider of service, then an EOB is sent to the provider as well.
-Please wait for the EOB before you pay the provider.
+If you obtain care from a USC Network Provider (Tier 1 or 2), please wait for the EOB before you pay the provider.
 You and the Plan are entitled to special discounts which will be indicated on the EOB.